w3f/Grants-Program/applications/new-order.md

 * **FTE:**  1
 * **Costs:** $15,000 equivalent USDC

-Goal - Develop new-order pallet
+Goal - Develop new-order pallet and documentation for the pallet

 New order pallet consists of: